hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 		ringos format-disks -n <IP address of Swift node> -u heat-admin -d all

 You have the privilege to format and mount the disk one by one but ringos tool provide you to format all disk with a single command.
-Refer pyringos  User Manual for more details
+Refer [pyringos]( /helion/openstack/GA1/services/object/pyringos/) for more details

 2.Add disk to the ring.

 	ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <Node IP address> -p  <value> -d <value> -w <value> -r <value> -z <value>

-**Note:** Use labels and disks obtained in output of section **Preparing disks of Swift nodes**
+**Note:** Use labels and disks obtained in output of section [Preparing disks of Swift nodes]( /helion/openstack/ga/services/swift/deployment-scale-out/).

 In the following example we are adding disk of node(**192.0.2.29**) to zone 1: